(Edited: now making this a one shot dump)

 Disclaimer: This is a fanfiction based on the Teen Titans animated series (or cartoon, if that's what you want to call it) So all rights belong to DC comics and. . . whoever else.
 I don't own anything but the plot. . .
 Hell, I might not even own it, I don't know.
+This goes for all other chapters as well.
 Anyway, on with the story.

 It had been a very peaceful day for the Titans.
 With no crime, no evil villan trying to take over the city, not even a purse snatcher to bother them.
 Robin was training (as always), Starfire was pampering Silky, Beast Boy was playing video games, and Cyborg was working on his car.

 As for Raven, she had spent most of the day reading one of her favorite novels but now she was on the roof of the tower meditating.
 Siting in a lotus position hovering a foot off the ground, her eyes were closed as she felt a warm breeze go by.
 The sun slowly began to sink over the horizon.
 Just a few more hours and the beautiful day would be over.

 Her meditation was interrupted however, by the sound of the door opening.
 She sat still and kept her eyes closed, hoping that, whoever it was, would get the hint and go away.
 But, of course, that never happens.

 She felt the intruder tiptoe over and take a seat next to her.
 She sighed inwardly and cracked one eye open to see who it was.
 She was slightly surprised to see that it was Beast Boy.
 He usually would have made his presence known by now.

 She opened both eyes and looked over at the boy next to her.
 He seemed nervous and instead of looking at her he was staring at the sunset fiddling with his hands.

 "What do you want Beast Boy?"
 She asked and he jumped a little at the sound of her voice.